erikhyrkas/happyml/README.md

 This project is pre-alpha.

 Recent Notable additions:
+* Default Trained Byte Pair Encoding Model for happyml scripting language (4/2023)
+* New program "create_tokenizer" to train default BPE model from a file (4/2023)
+* Edge cases for Half float and tests (4/2023)
+* BPE encoding/decoding optimization (4/2023)
 * Dataset Shuffle is now in-place and the shuffler can be shared between datasets to keep them in sync.
-(4/23)
+(4/2023)
-* SGDM Optimizer with demon (4/23)
+* SGDM Optimizer with demon (4/2023)
-* Adam Optimizer with demon (4/23)
+* Adam Optimizer with demon (4/2023)
-* Rotary Positional Embedding (4/23)
+* Rotary Positional Embedding (4/2023)
-* One Hot Encoding (4/23)
+* One Hot Encoding (4/2023)
-* New Logo (4/23)
+* New Logo (4/2023)
-* Byte Pair Encoding (3/23)
+* Byte Pair Encoding (3/2023)
-* Basic Binary File Support (more to come for datasets) (3/23)
+* Basic Binary File Support (more to come for datasets) (3/2023)
-* New Style Guide (that I'm occasionally following--I'll try to do better) (3/23)
+* New Style Guide (that I'm occasionally following--I'll try to do better) (3/2023)
-* Working Parser/Interpreter (but integration with framework still needs most features) (3/23)
+* Working Parser/Interpreter (but integration with framework still needs most features) (3/2023)
-* Documentation (2/23)
+* Documentation (2/2023)
-* Working Lexer (1/23)
+* Working Lexer (1/2023)

 Nice-to-haves for alpha:
-* Need to finish the half float and test.
-It currently doesn't handle any edge conditions and could produce incorrect results in some situations.
 * Finish interpreter commands to handle interfacing with happyml through a dsl.
-(Lexer and parser now have a working foundation.)

-Back-of-the-mind considerations:
+* Possibly support a decoder-only transformer model.

+Issues to address later:
 * The save format could be more efficient and compact.
 (The file support utilities exist as of 3/23, but the models aren't using it.)
 * I need to create an example that uses multiple inputs.
 The train() function doesn't take in multiple data sets and there will need to be some other small improvements.

-At that point, the code will be in an alpha state, but I still won't have even tackled encoder-decoder and decoder-only requirements.
-For beta, I'd like to see at least decoder-only support.
-There's also Reinforcement Learning from Human Feedback (RLHF) that I'll ponder, but I doubt I can work that into the beta let along the alpha.
-That journey will continue.
+* OpenMP is not helping performance, if anything it is hurting it.
+I will likely remove it and rewrite concurrency to use std::thread and pick better places to use concurrency.
+* Apply the style guide.
+I'm all over the place.
+I'll try to do better.
+* I need to adopt CMAKE tests and add more tests.
+* I need to add more comments to the code for educational purposes.
+* I need to fix the build process for Linux and Mac on GitHub.

+Future:
+* Flesh out more tasks from the happyml scripting language
+  * Encoder-Decoder Transformer Model support
+* Reinforcement Learning from Human Feedback (RLHF) support
+* Example usage of scripts to achieve real-world solutions
+  * Generate text from a prompt
+  * Summarize text
+  * Grammar checker
+  * Image labeling
+  * Text labeling
+  * Image generation from a prompt
+  * Audio to text
+  * Text to audio

-This project is still a long way off from democratizing the power of ml.
-Right now, it's mostly focused on making large models run on commodity hardware.
-Next steps will be to make the interface to using it easier for people without a data science background.
+Right now, this project is mostly focused on making large models run on commodity hardware and making a scripting language that gives a simple interface.
 And finally, I hope that everything I build is educational.

 # Why did you build this?

 Three reasons I built happyml:
 1. LEARNING: I want to understand every aspect of what goes into the science and algorithms fueling the future, and share what I learn along the way.
 The next generation can pick up this torch and build their own dreams.
 2. DEMOCRATIZING POWER: The most powerful machine learning done today is done on millions of dollars of hardware by a relatively few people.
-While I may not invent a way of democratizing the power of machine learning, I hope this is a small step toward inspiring somebody smarter than me to bring it about.
-See the section on democratizing power.
+My hope is that this framework can be used by anybody on commodity hardware to build their own dreams.
 3. STUBBORNNESS: There are a million reasons not to build this, which is enough to harden my resolve to build it.